Section 101 of the Constitution of Urabba Parks

 (5) A substantive motion put by poll to the Commission shall not pass unless the members of the Commission have voted by the required majority in favour for the purposes of this subsection, and for the purposes of this subsection each member shall vote according to the grade of visitational membership held by the presenter.

-- (a) the member or alternate member;
+- (a) the member or an alternate member of the member;

 - (b) the appointor or nominator of the member;